fungal-spore/ToxB_replication/README.md

 •	This study provides strong evidence supporting the hypothesis that transposons play dual roles in the rapid evolution of fungal pathogenicity by both amplifying and disrupting a key virulence gene in a globally distributed plant pathogen.

 Cite As:
-Gourlie, R., McDonald, M.C., Hafez, M., and Aboukhaddour, R., 2023.
+Gourlie, R., McDonald, M.C., Hafez, M., and Aboukhaddour, R., YEAR.
 The virulence gene ToxB is both amplified and disrupted by transposons in the wheat pathogen Pyrenophora tritici-repentis.
 Journal.